 • Declare any conflicts of interest.

 • Ensure that all research was conducted ethically.
-This implies that authors must ensure that their research adhered to the research ethics board guidelines for their institution, if relevant.
+This implies that authors must ensure that their research adheres to the research ethics board guidelines for their institution, if relevant.
 If human subjects are involved in the research, this implies a high ethical duty.

 • Have contributed significantly to the research.
 This implies that “gift” or “guest” authorship is strictly prohibited.